MeteorsHub/GLIA-Net/readme.md

 This is the official repository of GLIA-Net, a segmentation network for intracranial aneurysm on CTA images using pytorch.
-If you find it useful in your research, please cite our paper: https://doi.org/10.1016/j.patter.2020.100197
+If you find it useful in your research, please cite our paper: https://doi.org/10.1016/j.patter.2020.100197 The Large IA Segmentation dataset released in the paper was moved to Zenodo: https://doi.org/10.5281/zenodo.6801398.

 ![Network structure](artworks/workflow.png)